TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 33/Numbers 33.28.md

 ---

-And they journeyed from Terah, and encamped in Mithkah.
+They traveled from Terah, and encamped in Mithkah.